autonity/docs.autonity.org/reference/api/liquid-newton/index.md

 ## getTreasuryUnclaimedATN

-Queries the contract and returns the total unclaimed ATN rewards earned by a validator from commission charged on [delegated](/glossary/#delegated) stake.
+Used by a validator operator to return the total unclaimed ATN rewards accrued by the validator via the commission charged on [delegated](/glossary/#delegated) stake.
+The rewards are sent to the validator `treasury` account.

 The rewards can be claimed and sent to the validator's `treasury` by the validator operator calling [`claimTreasuryATN()`](/reference/api/liquid-newton/#claimtreasuryatn).